etsangsplk/SewingMachine/README.md

 # Sewing Machine

 Sewing Machine is a library extending capabilities of Azure Service Fabric services in various ways.
-It's focused on speed and performance, but also aims and delivering more approaches build on top of powerful Service Fabric foundations.
+It's focused on speed and performance, but also aims at delivering more capabilities build on top of the powerful Service Fabric foundations.

 ## Icon